iterative/dvc.org/content/docs/command-reference/install.md

 - A `pre-push` hook executes `dvc push` before `git push` to upload files and directories tracked by DVC to remote storage.

 If a hook already exists, DVC will raise an exception.
-In such case, user should try to manually edit existing file or remove it and retry install.
+In that case, please try to manually edit the existing file or remove it and retry install.

 For more information about git hooks, refer to the [git-scm documentation](https://git-scm.com/docs/githooks).